aivve/karbo-woocommerce/README.md

 # Karbo for WooCommerce

 Karbo for WooCommerce is a Wordpress plugin that allows merchants to accept KRB at WooCommerce-powered online stores.
+This version is designed to work with https://karbo.club Payment Gateway.

-Contributors: KittyCatTech, gesman
+Contributors: KittyCatTech, gesman, aivve

 Tags: karbo, karbo wordpress plugin, karbo plugin, karbo payments, accept karbo, karbos